sportbible homepage

 However, Footy Headlines have confirmed that shirt numbers in Ligue One are now completely open - with only restrictions on goalkeepers having to assume No.1.

 It means Donnarumma has been permitted to wear No.99, his birth year.
-Chancel Mbemba and Wahbi Khazri, who have both had spells in the Premier League with Sunderland and Newcastle, are also both wearing No.99.
+Chancel Mbemba and Wahbi Khazri, who both had spells in the Premier League with Sunderland and Newcastle, also wear No.99 for Marseille and Montpellie respectively.

 Former Barcelona, Arsenal and Manchester United forward Alexis Sanchez was unable to take the No.7 at Marseille and so went for No.70 instead, while his former teammate Alexandre Lacazette now has #91 on his back in his second spell at Lyon because No.9 wasn't available.